Welcome to today's edition of the Rush 24-7 podcast.

 We know that this administration has people in it who consider conservative Republicans to pose a greater threat to them than Islamic jihadists.

-So this in deciding how you think or how you feel or what you think about this, I don't know how you take that out.
+So this, in deciding how you think or how you feel or what you think about this, I don't know how you take that out.

-thing sitting there that people run.
+The government's not just this thing sitting there that people run.

 There are certain kinds of people running it.

-Off to a rousing start, Rush Limbaugh, a brand new week of broadcast excellence here at the distinguished and prestigious limbo Institute for Advanced Conservative Studies.
+Here at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

 Here's another story about this representing the demise of the regime.